 “Through the Eyes of She” conference organizer Dr. Christine Ngaruiya, was interviewed about the event and its inspiration.
-The conference will take place Oct.
-15–16, 2021 and will tackle the challenge of gender equality and the empowerment of women on the African continent.
-It aims to assess the progress that has been made towards this goal by examining:
+The conference took place Oct.
+15–16, 2021 and tackled the challenge of gender equality and the empowerment of women on the African continent.
+It aimed to assess the progress that has been made towards this goal by examining:

 (i) how African women’s agency has been shaped by a variety of historical processes,

 (ii) the unique health challenges African women face,